JuanLiOHRI/Manitoba-IMID/README.md

 ## Data files

 This study was a secondary analysis of de-identified data from the “Defining the Burden and Managing the Effects of Immune-mediated Inflammatory Disease” (IMID) study.
 This clinical data is not publicly accessible.
 For accessing data, please contact the cohort PIs: Ruth Ann Marrie (RuthAnn.Marrie@dal.ca) and Charles Bernstein (Charles.Bernstein@umanitoba.ca).
-With their approval, we can send you the prepared data files that were used in this project.
+Data may be made available by the PIs to qualified investigators with the appropriate ethical approvals and data use agreements.

 ## Code files